Montreal Science Centre reopens

 Mini Mondo: a new, interactive exhibit for children up to the age of 7 that lets them explore their environment through touch, sight, sound and smell.

-The IMAX®TELUS theatre will be featuring two short films:
+The IMAX®TELUS theatre features two short films (approximately 45 minutes each):

 Great Bear Rainforest 3D